On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Sampling from Gibbs Posteriors

 Recall from Section~\ref{pseudo-posterior} that a Gibbs posterior is a Bayesian pseudo-posterior defined in~\eqref{eqn:Bayes_q_post} with the criterion function $\m C_n(\theta;\, X^{(n)})=-\alpha\, n\, \m R_n(\theta)$, where $\alpha$ is an $(n,d)$-independent positive learning rate and $\m R_n(\theta):\,=n^{-1} \, \sum_{i=1}^n \ell(X_i,\,\theta)$ is the empirical risk function induced from a loss function $\ell:\,\m X\times\Theta \to\mb R$.
 In this section, we first provide generic conditions under which Condition A for Theorem~\ref{thmala} can be verified for the the Gibbs posterior so that the mixing time bound of the corresponding MALA can be applied.
 After that, we specialize the result to two representative cases: Gibbs posterior with a generic smooth loss function, and Gibbs posterior in Bayesian quantile regression where the check loss function is non-smooth.

-Firstly, we make the following smoothness and local convexity conditions on the population level risk function $\m R(\theta)=\mb E[\ell(X,\theta)]$.
+Firstly, we make the following conditions on the population level risk function $\m R(\theta)=\mb E[\ell(X,\theta)]$.
 Recall that $\theta^\ast={\arg\min}_{\theta\in \Theta} \m R(\theta)$ denotes the true parameter.
 The key idea is that although the sample level risk function (i.e.~empirical risk function) $\m R_n$ is allowed to be non-smooth, but as the sample size $n$ grows, it becomes closer and closer to the population level risk function $\m R(\theta)$, which can be properly analyzed if smooth.